One of the quickest ways to turn round the fortunes of a struggling Sales Team is to help them find the answers to the 3 REALLY Big Questions below

 And if you firmly believe that this doesn’t apply to you – well – that’s up to you I guess – but I can promise you this;

-If your sales team have a firm understanding of the answers to these 3 questions – a laser-site vision of what they should be focused on, together with the exact results that they are expected to achieve when that focus is applied – then you’ll find that your business is continuously pointing in the right direction – and that end of year reviews are a lot more productive (and happier) than ever before.
+If your sales team have a firm understanding of the answers to these 3 questions – a laser-sight vision of what they should be focused on, together with the exact results that they are expected to achieve when that focus is applied – then you’ll find that your business is continuously pointing in the right direction – and that end of year reviews are a lot more productive (and happier) than ever before.

 So – what are these three BIG questions?